ismamz/react-bootstrap-icons/README.md

 interface IconProps extends icons.IconProps {
   // Cannot use "name" as it is a valid SVG attribute
-  // "iconName", "filename", "icon"... will do it instead
+  // "iconName", "filename", "icon" will do it instead
   iconName: keyof typeof icons;
 }